Contemplating today's Gospel

 At this the Jews answered and said to him, “What sign can you show us for doing this?”
 Jesus answered and said to them, “Destroy this temple and in three days I will raise it up.”
 The Jews said, “This temple has been under construction for forty-six years, and you will raise it up in three days?”
 But he was speaking about the temple of his body.
 Therefore, when he was raised from the dead, his disciples remembered that he had said this, and they came to believe the scripture and the word Jesus had spoken.

-—I am a temple of God, too.
-If I do not watch, these little foxes, pride, sloth, gluttony, envy, avarice, forms of disguise selfishness… will sneak in and damage everything.
-This is why the Lord warns us: “What I say to you, I say to all: ‘Watch’!”
+I too am a temple of God.
+If I do not watch out for the little foxes —pride, laziness, gluttony, envy, stinginess, so many disguises of selfishness— they sneak in and spoil everything.
+Therefore, the Lord warns us, "What I say to you, I say to all: ‘Watch!’"
 (Mk 13:37).

-Watch!, so that apathy does not invade our conscience: “Being incapable of acknowledging guilt is the most dangerous form of spiritually arrested development one can imagine, because this in particular makes people incapable of improvement” (Benedict XVI).
+Let us be vigilant, so that sloth does not invade our conscience: "The inability to recognize guilt is the most dangerous form of spiritual dullness imaginable, because it makes people incapable of improvement" (Benedict XVI).

-Stay vigilant? —I try to every night… Did I offend someone?
-Are my intentions righteous?
-Am I willing to fulfill always and in everything God's will?
-Have I assumed some practice that may displease our Lord?
-But, late at night I am too tired and sleepy to think…
+To watch? - I try to do it every night.
+Have I offended anyone?
+Are my intentions upright?
+Am I willing to always and in everything do God's will?
+Have I formed any kind of habit that displeases the Lord?
+But at this hour, I am tired and sleep overtakes me.

-—Jesus, you know me well, you know quite well what each man's mind is like, so make me realize my own faults, give me strength and a little bit of that zeal of yours so that I can also drive out from the temple all that might appear to separate me from you.
+Jesus, you who know me thoroughly, you who know well what is inside the heart of each person; make me aware of my faults, give me strength and a share of this zeal of yours so that I may cast out of the temple everything that separates me from you.

 Gospel and commentary video